emmanuelkiranr/sequelize/README.md

 });
 ```

-Then we establish the connection (sequelize uses mysql2 under the hood)
+Then we test the connection (sequelize uses mysql2 under the hood)

 ```
 sequelize